totondruppusu/tidy-app/README.md

 ### Cleanup Suggestions

-Tidy App includes cleanup-oriented workflows for identifying likely clutter, such as:
+Tidy-App includes cleanup-oriented workflows for identifying likely clutter, such as:

 - Duplicate files
 - Large stale downloads or installers